amalgamaria/secretariat/docs/access/login.rst

    .. tab-item:: Linux / Mac

-      1. Contact Vijay, John, and Maria (see :ref:`above email list <tip-contact>`.) for information about your intial password if you have lost it.
+      1. Contact Vijay, John, and Maria (see :ref:`above email list <tip-contact>`) for information about your intial password if you have lost it.

       2. Open a Terminal window.